ojwb/survex/doc/walls.rst

 the upper right.
 Click the `Shapefile...` button in the new dialog box, and select what you want to output (e.g. `Vectors`).
 Due to limitations in the Shapefile format each `Shape Type` selected here exports a separate Shapefile.
-To overlay a Shapefile in ``aven`` using `File->Overlay Geodata...`.
+To overlay a Shapefile in ``aven`` use `File->Overlay Geodata...`.

 See below for a list of known limitations.
-We've mostly prioritised what to implemented based on testing with real-world datasets so commonly used features are likely to be handled while more obscure features may not be.
+We've mostly prioritised what to implement based on testing with real-world datasets so commonly used features are likely to be handled while more obscure features may not be.

 - Survex reports warnings in some suspect situations which Walls